gckrol/diolkos/README.md

-# BoardMind
+# Diolkos

 What if that pile of electronics junk you have could think?
 Now it can!
-BoardMind turns your single-board computers, old laptops, washing machines (well - not yet) into a cluster that can run inference at acceptable speeds.
+Diolkos turns your single-board computers, old laptops, washing machines (well - not yet) into a cluster that can run inference at acceptable speeds.

 - Are you preparing for after the apocalypse, where supply of electronics is limited and you have to use what you've got?
 - Do you want to play around with electronics and inference, and learn how it works?
 - Do you want to reduce your dependence on the big players (Nvidia, AMD, Intel, Apple), and run inference on RISC-V or ARM?

-Give BoardMind a try!
+Diolkos is a local distributed inference runtime, targeting old or low-powered hardware, including RISC-V/ARM devboards.
+This reduces dependence on both the cloud and on large non-EU CPU/GPU vendors.
+The target user is anyone who is able to install Linux.
+The code aims to be clean and well-documented, so others can build on top of it.

-BoardMind started as a fork of [llama2.c](https://github.com/karpathy/llama2.c).
+Diolkos started as a fork of [llama2.c](https://github.com/karpathy/llama2.c).
 Highly recommended if you want to hack on some LLM inference code!

-## Status
+## Roadmap

+Project goals:
+- High-quality, plain C code
+- Runs on all Linux devices, especially tiny ones (RISC-V, ARM boards)
+- Uses the CPU, not the GPU, no accelerators
+- Good performance
+- Small, predictable RAM usage (no crashes while loading)
+- Starts up quickly
+- Easy to set up and use
+- Production-ready (within the constraints of the hardware)
+- Easy to hack on

+Non-goals (for now):
+- GPU or other accelerator support - unless it's 2 lines of code
+- Windows/MacOS support

+### Phase 1 (completed)

+Phase 1 of this project has been completed, and Diolkos currently supports heterogeneous local inference with tensor parallelism, using a star topology.
+This achieves a small speedup over running inference on a single node.
+Single-node CPU performance is 90% of llama.cpp, all while using a clean, self-contained C implementation without the use of intrinsics or assembly code.

 The code is still highly experimental, but the following features are all working: